FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 One handbook is the EIR handbook which contains: alert plans, contacts, and d/escalation proceedures. \
 The second, Operational handbook, contains a workflow from a phishing playbook.

-The Operational handbook follows phishing playbook procedures, to the extent afforded by the SOC, \
+In the Operational handbook, you can follow phishing playbook procedures, to the extent afforded by the SOC, \
 meaning, up until MSSP response. \
 Communications templates and directives are found as required along the playbook workflow.